LoginRadius/docs/content/references/sdk/ruby-sdk/index.md

-##### Passwordless Login By Email (GET)
+#### Passwordless Login By Email (GET)

- This API is used to send a Passwordless Login verification link to the provided Email ID
+This API is used to send a Passwordless Login verification link to the provided Email ID.